urcoilbisurco/Espruino-Wifi-Manager/README.md

 A library to handle the wifi setup of new objects.
 Uses FlashEEPROM module to store variables.

 # Usage
-First, import "esp-wifi-manager.js" inside your project.
+Import "esp-wifi-manager.js" inside your project, then wrap your code in a function inside conn.

+# Demo
-This is a modified version of ThingsSDK "Hello World" with Espruino WIFI Manager.
+In the folder demo there is a modified version of ThingsSDK "Hello World" with Espruino WIFI Manager.
 The led will blink only after it is connected to the wifi access point.

 ```javascript
 import conn from "./esp-wifi-manager.js"; //import the library